-"No case in which a certificate was refused resembles the present case in its importance.
+"No case in which a certificate wa refused resembles the present case in in importance.

-Having reached the conclusion that the present case not only justifies, but imperatively calls for, a decision from the highest legal tribunal in the Empire, it is my duty to say so."
+Having reached the conclusion that the present case not only justifies, but imperatively calls for, a decision from the highest legal tribunal in the Empire, it is me duty to say so."
+34